CityofToronto/bdit_data-sources/README.md

 ### Notes
 * No real-time data integration
 * Manual data integration with TPS and CRC via XML file exchange (not reliable or consistent)

-## GIS - Geographic Information System

-### Text Description to Centreline Geometry Automation

-`gis/text_to_centreline/` contains sql used to transform text description of street (in bylaws) into centreline geometries.
-See the [README](gis/text_to_centreline) for details on how to use.

 ## Vision Zero - Google Sheets API